Celebrate National Burger Day with 10 Best Burgers in Dublin

 Jo Burger

 Jo’burger is one of the first Dublin joints to reboot the burger with love the burger be the burger slogan, long before hipster franchises rolled into town and with craft beers or cocktails to hand, the atmosphere ramping and there’s no better spot to kick a night off with friends.
-Choose your style, add the toppings, with few bush fries at €3.95 a good burger with €9.45.
+Choose your style, add the toppings, with a few bush fries at €3.95 a good burger with €9.45.